“Casinos like to kill people’s dreams and credit scores, not their horses.” [ D. Mattia <– Racehorse trainer and TV writer. ]

 So, all this new racino money has lead to the creation of more horses and when you have more horses you eventually have more dead horses.
 There is very little use for horses once their racing careers are over.
 Thoroughbreds tend to be edgy, difficult and more often, by the time they leave the track, they are either crippled or close to it.

 Of course you have your standardbreds who are trained to ride after their racing is done, but if every harness horse who left the track went on to riding school, the streets would be clogged with horses.
-There are simply too many of these horses and when their careers are over they almost always go directly to a slaughterhouse or else they gradually trickle down like rocks and lentils through a series of screens and then go on to a slaughterhouse.
+There are simply too many of these horses and when their careers are over they almost always go directly to a slaughterhouse or else they gradually trickle down like rocks and beans and lentils through a series of screens and then go on to a slaughterhouse.

 There are people, some very nice people, who try with all good intent to save these racetrack cast-offs.
 They work tirelessly for no pay finding homes for horses who are headed for the slaughterhouse.
 Many of these people are poorer than the fly-bitten horses they try to save, but on the other hand there is a certain degree of hypocrisy to racehorse rescue elsewhere that might go unnoticed by the untrained eye.
-There are also very wealthy people in the racehorse rescue game — and therein lies the hypocrisy.
+There are also very wealthy people in the racehorse rescue game — and deep within THEIR culture lies the hypocrisy.

-Of course a very wealthy bunch of ladies who lunch can save a lot more horses than a poor lady who barely has time to wolf down something from the drive-thru dollar menu, but where did the wealth of the ladies who lunch come from?
+Of course a very wealthy bunch of ladies-who-lunch can save a lot more horses than a poor lady who barely has time to wolf down something from the drive-thru dollar menu, but where did the wealth of the ladies-who-lunch come from?

-They drive away from their gala in a BMW or a Porsche or Range Rover, but where did they get the money for that flashy car?
+They might drive away from their gala in a BMW or a Porsche or Range Rover, but where did they get the money for that flashy car?
 Who paid for the pretty dress?
-Where did Miss DoGood get the the money for her Prada shoes?
+Where did Miss Do-Good get the the money for her Prada shoes?
 And what about the rest of her splendid world?

 Well, 90+% of the time that fabulous money can be traced down the line to that which was hard-earned by a horse who is now D-E-A-D! — slashed in a slaughterhouse from stem to stern.

-Of course, being mindless charity buzzards who see themselves only as do-gooders, these rescuers don’t see the animal-earned money that once stood behind the BMW they drive or the garish MacMansion in which they live, or the tacky boat they take out on booze soaked weekends, or the tuition check that sends their stupid kids to college.
-They don’t see that they are not only part of the problem — they are the problem, and rescuing horses from slaughter is not only totally useless, it’s grotesquely selfish and sickeningly sanctimonious to the point of being demonic.
+Of course, being mindless charity buzzards who see themselves only as do-gooders, these rescuers don’t see or remember the average horse who earned the money which paid for the BMW they drive or the garish MacMansion in which they live, or the flashy boat they take out on booze-soaked weekends, or the tuition check that sends their kids to college.
+They don’t see that they are not only part of the problem — they are the problem, and rescuing horses from slaughter is not only totally useless, it’s grotesquely selfish and sanctimonious.

-There are plenty of people who rescue horses with true goodness in their hearts, but for the most part racehorse rescue has become the false crusade of the very people who kill the horses just by living their lives.
+There are plenty of people who rescue horses with true goodness in their hearts, but for the most part racehorse rescue has become the false crusade of the very people who kill the horses simply by living their lives.

-No matter how much money horse owners and trainers and breeders have, when push comes to shove, they will not dish out the $400 per month it costs to keep a useless horse in a pasture.
+No matter how much money horse owners and trainers and breeders have, when push comes to shove, they will not dish out the $400 per month it costs to keep a “useless” horse in a pasture.

-So, if they want to rescue racehorses, they should stop making them and stop telling themselves what humanitarians they are.
-It’s as easy as that.
-Of course this blog should never deter anyone from adopting or saving a retired racehorse, but it should serve as a scathing reminder to those in the harness and thoroughbred businesses that they are marketing death – but thankfully their days are numbered.
-Ask not for whom the bell tolls.
-It tolls for thee.
+Of course this blog should never deter anyone from adopting or saving a retired racehorse, but it should serve as a scathing reminder to those in the harness and thoroughbred businesses that the only way to stop racehorses from being slaughtered is to stop making racehorses.
+That’s not about to happen, so what’s the plan?